 The purpose of these modes is to offer a selection of alternatives when one strategy isn’t working.
 Rather than beating my head against the wall because I’m trying to be social when I’d rather just organize my finances, these modes allow me to switch to the circumstances, and be productive within the mode that I’m currently in.

 If you’re feeling stuck, switch modes.
 Try another head.

 #7 How to be a Hydra

 Being a Hydra is all about the long term.
 Thinking, even, about death, and the things that you’d look back on while you laid in your death bed as worth doing.
 Maximizing your life, today, to be reflected on positively from your death bed.
-Check out my tap essay, If You Live 100 Times, for a morbid exploration of that thought.
+Check out If I Live 100 Times, for a morbid exploration of that thought.